-During the three months ended March 31, 2001, substantially all of our test operations were performed in-house.
-A minor portion of test operations was provided by our contract manufacturers or other third parties.
-While we expect that performing this testing in-house should provide us with advantages in terms of lower per unit cost, quality control and shorter time required to bring a product to market, we may encounter difficulties and delays in maintaining or expanding our internal test capabilities.
+In fiscal 2001 to date, substantially all of our test operations were performed in-house.
+A minor portion of test operations is provided by our contract manufacturers or other third parties.
+While we expect that performing testing in-house provides us with advantages in terms of lower per unit cost, quality control and shorter time required to bring a product to market, we may encounter difficulties and delays in maintaining or expanding our internal test capabilities.
 In addition, final testing of complex semiconductors requires substantial resources to acquire state-of-the-art testing equipment and hiring additional qualified personnel, which has increased our fixed costs.
 If demand for our products does not support the effective utilization of these employees and additional equipment, we may not realize any benefit from foregoing the use of outside vendors and utilizing internal final testing.
 Any decrease in the demand for our products could result in the underutilization of our testing equipment and personnel.
 If our internal test operations are underused or mismanaged, we may incur significant costs that could adversely affect our operating results.